grace-notes/website/contents/topics/haran.md

 ---
 title: "Haran"
 pdf: "haran.pdf"
-description: "a stopping point on Abraham's journey to Canaan."
+description: "A stopping point on Abraham's journey to Canaan."
+tableofcontents: true
 template: topic.jade
 ---

-Haran **0**

-**HARAN** A city in the upper reaches of the Balih Valley, a commercial and cultural center from the 2nd millennium onwards.
+A city in the upper reaches of the Balih Valley, a commercial and cultural center from the 2nd millennium onwards.
 It lies on an ancient caravan route from Mesopotamia to Cappadocia, Syria, Palestine and Egypt.
 Terah, the father of Abraham, settled here with his family